-To create a new service, navigate to the admin center.
+To create a new service, navigate to the admin center and follow the path below:

 Title